ludwig-lang/ludwig-lang/docs/src/index.md

 Finally, we call the newly defined function, passing `World` as an argument.

 Congratulations!
-At this point I've learned Ludwig's syntax in full.
+At this point You've learned Ludwig's syntax in full.
 The example above contains all the possible Ludwig syntax constructs.
 Yes, again: this is everything you need to know:
 - whitespace doesn't matter